 There are various ways by which one can drive traffic to their blog, and I’m a firm believer of growth hacking.
 With growth hacking, one can use existing content and start getting more traffic to their blog.

-One of the biggest misconceptions with search engine optimization is that one need to do some shady techniques to rank higher in the search engine.
+One of the biggest misconceptions with search engine optimization is that one needs to do some shady techniques to rank higher in the search engine.

 But, the fact is SEO is first about readers and a bit of technical tweaking to make it search engine friendly.
-No website can be ranking higher for long without quality content and which is not giving great user-experience.
+No website can be ranked higher for long without quality content and which is not giving great user experience.

 I’m sure there will be a lot to learn for you as well, and my suggestion would be to take action right away and not just to read whatever is written.